 During the divine churning of the ocean, a ply to bring the Gods into power and overthrow the Asuras, Amrita, the great nectar of Immortality was produced.
 Samudra Manthan began, using Mount Mandara as a churning stick and the serpent Vasuki as the churning rope, they carried out the order of the Lord.
 Vishnu appeared as a turtle and acted as the pivot for Mount Mandara.

 While we know nature has a way of maintaining balance, Halahal the great poison of Samudra-Manthan was produced to balance Amrit generated from Manthan.
 When the uncontrollable poison was forcefully spreading up and down in all directions, all the demigods approached Lord Shiva, seeking shelter in him and praying for his protection.

 Being compassionate and dedicated to auspicious, benevolent work, Lord Shiva agreed to drink all the poison.
 Goddess Parvati, the wife of Shiva, being aware of her Lord’s capabilities and strength, gave her consent.

-Shiva reduced the vast slick of poison it to a small quantity that he could hold in the palm of his hand.
-While he was drinking it, a few drops fell from his hand and was immediately consumed by poisonous snakes, scorpions, toxic plants and other venomous creatures of the world.
+Shiva reduced the vast slick of poison to a small quantity that he could hold in the palm of his hand.
+While he was drinking it, a few drops fell from his hand and was immediately consumed by poisonous snakes, scorpions, toxic plants, and other venomous creatures of the world.